-You are likely excited, if apprehensive, about the opportunities that Generative AI tools present for our administrative offices.
+You are likely excited, if apprehensive, about the opportunities that Generative and Assistive AI technologies present for our administrative offices.
 We, in ITS, have been thinking a lot about this, and on this page we will discuss how to safely use these new tools.

-AI tools, including generative AI, have been around for decades.
+Not exactly!
+AI tools, including Generative and Assistive AI, have been around for decades.
 What’s new, and why AI is getting so much attention now, is that companies have figured out how to add natural human-like language (called natural language processing) to the data, which allows us to interact with large complex data sets as if we were speaking to a friend.
 This means that you no longer need to be a data scientist or have specialized knowledge to access this data.
 Anyone with a computer can now participate.

 How do I use AI safely?